meesterturner/jquery-shadeArea/README.md

 `opacity` parameter specifies how dark the shader would be.
 Should be a decimal between 0.0 (not visible) and 1.0 (solid color).
 Default is 0.7

 `id` parameter specifies the id for the newly created shader div.
-If omitted, an id of "shader_", suffixed by a number, is generated
+If omitted, an id of "shader_", suffixed by the ID of the original element, or a number if the element being shaded has no ID, is generated